The 2014 World Equestrian Games took place in Normandy, France. The games have been held every four years since 1990.

 7. If you stop facing the number 2, was your over rotation < or > 90 degrees?

-This past Tuesday, the final day of the team reining competition took place at the World Equestrian Games.
-The top three finishing teams were Team USA with a total score of 677.5 to take the gold.
+By the final day of the team reining competition, the top three finishing teams were Team USA with a total score of 677.5 to take the gold.
 Team Belgium won the silver medal with their score of 663 and Team Austria won bronze with their score of 644.5.

 8. How many more points did Team USA score than Team Belgium?